-Having developed the plan through this iterative approach, this Plan was consulted upon as set out in the Consultation Statement (see the City Council's website) in 2022 between the 5th of September and 21st of October.
-Comments consequent on this Consultation have been considered by the City Council and revisions made.
-A subsequent consultation was carried out by Somerset Council.
-The Plan was then submitted to an Independent Examiner.
-Following her report, revisions were made as incorporated in this version of the Plan.
-The Plan will be subject to a public Referendum on 25th January 2024 where residents on the electoral register will be asked if they support the final plan.
-If the referendum answer is a "yes" from a majority of voters turning out on the day, the plan will be "made" (or adopted).
+Having developed the plan through this iterative approach, this Plan is being shared with the community and other stakeholders and, it is anticipated, will be revised to reflect comments before progressing through the regulatory framework.
+After this consultation on the revised Pre-submission Plan, formal Submission will be made to the local authority which will then arrange for an independent Examination of the plan before an independent Examiner.
+After that point, assuming that the plan passes through the Examination successfully, the Plan will be subject to a public Referendum where residents on the electoral register will be asked if they support the final plan.
+If the referendum answer is a "yes" from a majority of voters turning out on the day, the plan will be "made" (or adopted) by the local authority.